 Jobs for Those with Experience

-Ski and snowboard instructor: This can be great if you have your proper qualification and you can teach above the kid’s level.
+Ski and snowboard instructor: This can be great if you have the relevant qualification.
 However, the ski and snowboard schools are usually hierarchical so that return instructors get precedence for the lessons over the new instructors.
 Junior instructors may earn very little in bigger resorts – in some cases not enough to even support themselves for parts of the season.
 Be prepared to bring extra cash if you are a junior instructor at a larger resort.
-Kid’s instruction can often be characterized less as instructing and more as child minding on the bunny hill while the parents head out for the day.
+Kid’s instruction can often be characterised less as instructing and more as child minding on the bunny hill while the parents head out for the day.
 On the other hand, the advantages are obvious if you are getting work.
 Plenty of ride time, potential to earn tips, supreme knowledge of the mountain and you will be out there for every powder day of the season, plus the satisfaction of teaching people to ride.

 Avalanche crew: These guys work on avalanche priming and bombing for the mountain as well as looking out for avalanche areas and providing rescue in case of an avalanche.
 You will also scope out unopened terrain and make sure it is safe in terms of avalanches to open.
 You need to be extremely competent on skis or a snowboard to do this job.
 Mostly, the crew are on skis as they are more versatile in getting around the hill.
 These guys are probably some of the best skiers and riders on the hill.

 Ski patrol: You will need to be very capable on skis to do this job.
-Boarders are unfortunately very rare for ski patrol, due to a lack of versatility.
+Boarders are quite rare for patrol, due to a lack of versatility.
 The job can be long, and can be tough when you have to deal with serious injuries.
 Usually these guys have worked a number of snow seasons and in many cases this is their full-time professional work.

 Park crew: One of the most sought-after jobs because you get to maintain and, in some cases, design the terrain park.
 You are in the park all day and if you love jumps, jobs and rails then you get to do this all day – maintaining the park in place and testing new features.